Question: What is my Act! Marketing Automation Suppression List?

 Product Family: Act!
 Marketing Automation

-Contacts can be added to suppression lists in various ways.
-Once an email address is on the suppression list, emails sent to that address through Act!
-Marketing Automation will not reach the customer.
+Contacts can be added to your suppression lists in various ways.
+Once an email address is on the list, emails sent to that address through Act!
+Marketing Automation will be suppressed.

-When you first setup your account, if you moved from Swiftpage E-marketing or Act!
-E-marketing then your Account Manager will have arranged for your existing suppression list to be imported into your account.
+When you first setup your account, if you moved from Act!
+E-marketing or any other marketing automation platform, then your Account Manager will have arranged for your existing suppression list to be imported into your account.

-• Once the list has been uploaded you will receive a confirmation email and you can now click the ‘Refresh’ icon to see your full suppression list.
+- Once the list has been uploaded you will receive a confirmation email and you can now click the "Refresh" icon on your browser to see your full suppression list.

 Business As Usual

-Records will also be added to your suppression list if you send emails that bounce for any reason or the customer clicks the unsubscribe link or reports the email as SPAM.
+Records will also automatically be added to your suppression list if you send emails through AMA that come back as a hard bounce, the recipient clicks the unsubscribe link in your email, or if the recipient reports your email as SPAM (this counts as a Complaint).

 Unsubscribes are where the customer has clicked on the unsubscribe link within an email you have sent them.